FamilySearch/GEDCOM/specification/gedcom-01-serialization.md

 That interest group note also explains why it might be desirable to have a separate URIs for a concept and the document describing that concept.
-Because of the structure of the schema, that separation is less important for FamilySearch GEDOCM 7 than it is for the semantic web, but it remains good advice where feasible.
+Because of the structure of the schema, that separation is less important for FamilySearch GEDCOM 7 than it is for the semantic web, but it remains good advice where feasible.
 :::